-You’ll see a $1 pre-authorization charge appear on your account upon subscribing, but this amount will be credited back to you ‘within a few days’ during the trial period, as this charge is only there to authenticate your payment details.
+You’ll see a $1 pre-authorization charge appear on your account when you subscribe, but this amount will be credited back to you a few days later, during the trial period.
+This charge is only to authenticate your payment details.

 What devices support the Arrow Player?

-You can also watch in-browser at the Arrow Player website arrow-player.com.
+- Web: watch in-browser on the Arrow Player website.